 2. The appropriate SMU official may extend timelines in this process, as warranted.

-3. Neither the respondent nor the complainant may be actively represented by an attorney at any hearing or at any other time throughout the hearing process.
+3. A student participating in a conduct hearing may not be actively represented by an attorney at any time during the Conduct Review Process.
 Parents or family members who are attorneys may not be present in a lawyer capacity.

 4. All conduct hearings shall be closed to the general public.
 University staff in training may attend hearings.
 The Vice President for Student Affairs and/or the Dean of Student Life will have the authority to permit attendance of one or more University observers at any time during the course of the hearing.

-5. If a Conduct Officer hearing involves more than one respondent, the Conduct Officer, at his or her discretion, may conduct a separate hearing for each respondent.
+5. If an incident involves more than one respondent, the Conduct Officer, at his or her discretion, may conduct a separate hearing for each respondent.

 6. Any change in the allegation against a respondent shall be regarded as a new complaint subject to the conduct review process.

-8. A student organization has violated the Code of Conduct when:
+9. A student organization is held responsible for a violation of the Code of Conduct when:

 a.
 An activity where a violation occurred was financed through the student organization's funds;